20 Healthiest Breakfast Cereals

 Healthy Cereal FAQs

-Raisin Bran is certainly a popular cereal, but unfortunately the most common Raisin Bran cereal brands (made by Kellogg’s and Post) are not healthy for you.
+Raisin Bran is certainly a popular cereal, but unfortunately, the most common Raisin Bran cereal brands (made by Kellogg’s and Post) are not healthy for you.
+The name sounds healthy, but it’s actually loaded with calories and sugar.
+Raisins are dried fruit which is concentrated in sugar since they don’t contain water like fresh fruit.

 On the surface, Cheerios look healthy: one serving (1.5 cups) has 140 calories, 4 grams of fiber, 2 grams of sugar, and 5 grams of protein (and they are gluten-free).

-I hope this list of healthy cereals that taste good helps you to pick out a great and satisfying cereal – it’s the perfect excuse to make a healthy start to your day!
-Also, check out some of these delicious healthy eating guides!
+I hope this list of delicious healthy cereals helps you to pick out a great and satisfying cereal – it’s the perfect excuse to make a healthy start to your day!
+Also, check out some of my delicious healthy eating guides!

 - The Healthiest Nut Butter